sergiusens/snappy-docs/build-snaps/node.md

 Node has rich tools for packaging, distributing and sandboxing applications.
 Snapcraft builds on top of these familiar tools such as `npm` and `yarn` to create snaps.

-## What problems does using snaps solve for Node applications
+## What problems do snaps solve for Node applications?

 Often Linux install documentation for Node applications is complicated, requiring software to be installed via `apt`, `rpm` and `npm` or care taken to run with the right version of Node.
 With snapcraft it’s just one command to produce a bundle that works anywhere.